 How to Roll Your Flag

-- Wash and dry your hands throughly before handling the flag
+- Wash and dry your hands thoroughly before handling the flag

 - Lay the flag out on a clean, suitably sized surface